hypercube-lab/hypercube/README.md

 HyperCube is developed by HyperCube Lab.
 HyperCube Lab is responsible for designing, coding and maintaining the HyperCube code base.

-HyperCube Lab is a DAO organization.
+HyperCube Lab is a DAO organization which is funded and guided by Apex Dex Foundation (ADF).

+ADF is a non-profit organization dedicated to supporting blockchain and other technology for the well-being of entire human race.

 #  Origin of HyperCube